eschnou/OpenGPA/README.md

 ```

 This will build the opengpa image from source with all required dependencies (in particular the Playwright
-dependencies for web browsing) and launch the service on port 8000.
+dependencies for web browsing) and launch the service on port 3000.
+Opening http://localhost:3000 will lead you
+to the OpenAPI documentation.

 ### Build and run the server